Lagyu/PTCG_CL/README.md

 # PTCG_CL

-This is Pokemon TCG simulator with python. (under development) This project is mainly for studying.
+This is Pokemon TCG simulator with python. (under development)<br>
+This project is mainly for studying.

 ----
-edit Dec.16 2017:
+edit on Dec.
+16, 2017:<br>
-I won't continue to develop this project any longer, because I became interested in developping (rewriting) web-based PTCG simulator with Node.js.<br>
+I won't continue to develop this project any longer, because I became interested in developping (rewriting) web-based Pokemon TCG simulator with Node.js.<br>
 This project has almost all of functions to play game with vanilla cards, but little implimentation of indivisual moves and abilities.<br>
 Those who are interested in, feel free to contact me. (twitter: @lagyu_wspk)